 - Can a completely dead battery be recharged?

-- Can a completely dead car battery be jumped?
+- Is a dead car battery ruined?

 - Does revving the engine charge the battery?